arthur-jacquin/edit/philosophy.md

 the information.
 The learning curve is therefore pretty gentle, unless you want to dig into it faster than needed.

 Today edit is considered mostly feature stable.
-The following features are not excluded in the future:
+The features that might be added in the  future are discussed in `future.md`.

-* executing a command, with the possibilities of piping selections to it and sending it in the background
-* display line numbers
-* tab-completion

 ## User experience design choices